WJXQ: Q106 debuts

 On March 11, 1981, the call letters were switched to WJXQ.
 The station's power had more than doubled from a new tower site, giving it a strong signal into Lansing.
 Gone was the automated TM Stereo Rock format, and it was replaced by a Rock 40 format with high energy live air talent under the new moniker Q106.
 WJXQ's very first song was "Rock and Roll Never Forgets" from Bob Seger & The Silver Bullet Band.

-The original Q106 "QJs" consisted of Patricia "Patty" Cheeks & Jimmy "Jim" Ryan for mornings, Roger "The Big Dog" Sinclair for middays, Jim Ryan in afternoon drive, Terrence "Terry Hester" Hesters in evenings, Michael "Mike" Vaughn in nights, Donald "Don" Poole in overnights, and Jackson "Jack" Daniels for weekends.
+The original Q106 "QJs" consisted of Patricia "Patty" Cheeks & Jimmy "Jim" Ryan for mornings, Roger "Big Rog" Sinclair for middays, Jim Ryan in afternoon drive, Terrence "Terry Hester" Hesters in evenings, Michael "Mike" Vaughn in nights, Donald "Don" Poole in overnights, and Jackson "Jack" Daniels for weekends.

 Within three months, WJXQ claimed the #1 spot 12+ in the Lansing Arbitron ratings from relative obscurity.
 WILS-FM was hit hard and changed to an AC format in April 1984.

 Other Q106 talent included Brian "Maloney" Montgomery, David "Dave" Mennard, with Craig Bordeaux, and Peter "Pete" Bucalo.